jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 During the PoC, the team assigned this requirement an **average score of 0.75 on the 0–3 scale**, which implies that preCICE partially meets this requirement.

-Representative PoC comments were:
+Representative PoC comments are:
-- “Error logging sinks can be specified in the config file.
-A component could integrate boost.log (the precice logging backend) in C++, but this is more invasive and not standard.”
+- Error logging sinks can be specified in the config file.
+A component could integrate boost.log (the precice logging backend) in C++, but this is more invasive and not standard.
-- “Each component gets its own precice log and its native log.
-Logs are not structured outside of the folder based separation.”
+- Each component gets its own precice log and its native log.
+Logs are not structured outside of the folder based separation.
-- “Components are responsible for partitioning themselves, and they do not automatically integrate the precice logging framework”
+- Components are responsible for partitioning themselves, and they do not automatically integrate the precice logging framework.

 From a technical perspective, considering preCICE's architecture and features: